slfrisby/ECoG_central/README.md

 # ECoG_central
-Code for preprocessing all Kyoto ECoG data for use in future projects.
+Preprocess all Kyoto ECoG data.
+These data can then be copied and used in a wide variety of future ECoG projects.

+## Quickstart